sensible-hq/sensible-docs/readme-sync/v0/monitor-and-qa/5000 - human-review.md

 You can track review status for past extractions in one of the following ways:

 - **Sensible API/SDK**: If you enable human review for a document type, then set a [webhook](doc:api-tutorial-webhook) for each extraction request in the document type.
-Sensible pushes the extraction, including any manual corrections from the reviewer and the review status, to the specified webhook when a reviewer approves or rejects an extraction.
+Sensible pushes the extraction, including any manual corrections the reviewer made and the review status, to the specified webhook when a reviewer approves or rejects an extraction.
 You can also filter by extraction status by specifying the `review_statuses` parameter on the [List extractions](reference:list-extractions) endpoint.

 - **Sensible app**: Filter past extractions by review status.
 In the **Extraction history** tab, use the **Review Status** criterion.